Sruthi Hariharan: Early life and family

-Acting career
+Career

 Sruthi's film career began with Malayalam film, Cinema Company.
 She acted in two films: Thekku Thekkoru Desathu and Call Me @.
 In Francis's Call Me @, she played the role of an IT girl, while in Nandu's, Thekku Thekkoru Desathu she played a journalist.
 She landed the lead role in the Kannada film Lucia by Pawan Kumar.
 She played two characters in the film—one of a lower middle-class girl and the other of a film actress— and dubbed herself for the first time.
 Lucia was critically acclaimed and was later remade in several Indian languages.
 Sruthi's performance was well-received and she was featured on Rediff's Most Impressive Kannada Movie Debuts, 2013 list.
 Later that year she appeared in another Kannada film Dyavre.
 The film received rave reviews from critics.
 She was offered a role in director Harsha's Bhajarangi, featuring Shivraj Kumar in the lead, but she could not commit herself to the film.

 In 2014, she was seen as the love interest of Srinagara Kitty's character in Jacob Varghese's road movie Savaari 2.
 Her next role was in her first Tamil film Nerungi Vaa Muthamidathe directed by Lakshmy Ramakrishnan.
 Next she acted in A. P. Arjun's Rhaate, which she signed to appear in even before the release of Lucia.
 Her character in the film was that of a traditional village girl.

 In her next feature, she was simultaneously shooting the Kannada film Sipaayi directed by Rajath Mayee, and the Tamil independent art film Nila.
 She has also signed to appear in another Kannada film, Godhi Banna Sadharna Mykattu by Hemanth Rao, and Balaji Sakthivel's next directorial Ra Ra Rajasekhar.

 Godhi Banna Sadharna Mykattu went on to do very well both critically and at the box office.
 Her portrayal of Dr. Sahana was well received.
 She appeared next in Maadha Mathu Manasi, produced by Mano Murthy.
 She achieved further success in the Kannada film industry through her performance in director B.S.
 Pradeep Varma's Urvi, followed by Beautiful Manasugalu.
 She struck a balance between commercial and performance-oriented roles by featuring in films of diverse genres.

 She next appeared in the Kannada multi-starrer Happy New Year, in which she played the role of a bedridden patient, ailing from psoriasis.
 After featuring in the bilingual film Vismaya(Kannada) which was titled Nibunan in Tamil, she followed it up with the box office success Tarak, opposite Kannada actor Darshan.
 The Telugu version of Vismaya, titled Kurukshetra is yet to be released.